Moment convergence of first-passage times in renewal theory: Introduction and results

-By $(S(t))_{t \geq 0}$ we denote a subordinator (\textit{i.e.}\ an increasing L{\'e}vy process) with $S(0)=0$, zero drift, no killing and a L{\'e}vy measure $\nu$ that is concentrated on $\R_+$ (compound Poisson processes are not excluded).
-Put
+\paragraph{Main results for subordinators.} Let $(X_t)_{t \geq 0}$ denote a subordinator, i.\,e., a nondecreasing L{\'e}vy process, with $X_0=0$, drift coefficient $m \geq 0$, no killing and L{\'e}vy measure $\Pi$ that is concentrated on $\R^{+} \defeq [0,\infty)$.
+Notice that compound Poisson processes are not excluded.
+Put,